Encharted Cook

 • Large Eggs - Use only large-sized eggs.
 Do not substitute.

-• Salad Oil - Any neutral-flavored salad oil will work in this recipe.
+• Cooking Oil - Any neutral-flavored salad oil, such as vegetable oil and canola oil, will work in this recipe.

 • White Granulated Sugar - White sugar balances the dark brown sugar with extra sweetness.